 By brushing and flossing your teeth, you are helping to prevent gum disease, cavities, and bad breath.
 You should practice brushing your teeth twice a day; once in the morning and once at night.
 Adding an antimicrobial mouthwash to your routine can also help reduce the number of bacteria in the mouth and prevent tooth decay.
 It is suggested to replace your toothbrush every 3-4 months and visit a dentist for routine cleanings every 6 months.

-And, here is a handy infographic about brushing your teeth: Brushing-Your-Teeth
+Here is a handy infographic about brushing your teeth: Brushing-Your-Teeth

 Taking a shower or bath is essential to wash away dead skin cells, bacteria, and oils and is essential when practicing good body hygiene.
 The skin is the largest organ of the body and contains 2 layers.
 The thin outer layer is made up of dead skin cells that are constantly shed and replaced by new cells.
 The thick inner layer is made up of blood vessels, nerves, and hair follicles that contain glands.
 These glands produce an oily substance called sebum, which helps the skin and hair from drying out.
 Washing your body and hair daily removes dirt, oil, and those dead skin cells before they can accumulate.
 Make sure to pay attention to your armpits, groin, ears, elbows, back, and feet.
 All-in-one no-rinse alternatives such as the DermaRite 4-N-1 No-Rinse Wash are also handy for frequent cleansing.
 Good body hygiene can help make you look and feel your best.

-Fungal organisms love moisture, so keeping feet clean and dry will help prevent them from thriving.
+Fungal organisms love moisture, so keeping your feet clean and dry will help prevent them from thriving.
 Our feet have sweat glands, too!
-Wear socks to trapping away moisture and make sure that your shoes fit properly.
+Wear socks to trap away moisture and make sure that your shoes fit properly.
 Trimming your toenails and using a nail file to smooth the edges helps to avoid ingrown toenails and allows you to check them for any infections, sores, or discoloration of the nails.
 Examining your feet is an important part of personal hygiene, especially if you have diabetes since it increases the risk of foot sores and infections.

 In order to prevent food-borne illness, certain food safety practices are used when handling, preparing, and storing food.
 Spoiled or rotten food can smell, however not all harmful bacteria have a scent.
 Making sure to clean your hands before handling food, cooking food to the proper temperature, and storing food promptly are ways to practice good food hygiene.
 When using a cutting board, make sure to sanitize it after every use.
 Wooden and plastic cutting boards are porous and bacteria can lurk behind in grooves made by a knife.
 Keeping hair up and out of the face prevents it from landing in food and wearing an apron protects your clothing from coming in contact with the food.